 DescriptionOn the fringe of Human space, near the Kilrathi border, the industrial machine is running full-tilt to feed the war effort, and there is a lot of shipping - but also a lot of pirates, Retros (religious fanatics who want to destroy technology), military, militia, merchants, mercenaries, and privateers.
 In the darkness, a battle between ships has woken up something ancient, powerful, and deadly.

-You are a privateer.
+Wing Commander: Privateer is a space trading and combat simulation.
+The player assumes the role of a privateer.
 Start with the lowly scout, and upgrade to one of the three other superior ships: Galaxy (superior cargo space), Orion (superior protection), or Centurion (superior offense).
-Buy optional equipment such as armor, engines, shields, weapons, launchers for torpedoes/missiles, and MUCH MUCH more.
+Buy optional equipment such as armor, engines, shields, weapons, launchers for torpedoes/missiles, and more.
 Take on missions (multiple sources, from the cheapest mission computer, to fixers who has the toughest but most rewarding missions) and earn money for upgrades.
-Use spare cargo room to trade commodities to further add to your account.
+Use spare cargo room to trade commodities to further add to the account.
 Missions can vary from search and destroy to Fedex (i.e. delivery) to bounty hunting, and more.

-Privateer is set in the Wing Commander universe, but is more of a free-form game similar to Elite.
-While there is a central plot, you can deviate from it somewhat and you can continue playing after you finish the main plot.
-It also has the infamous talking heads dialog Origin pioneered in Wing Commander, this time with higher resolution and more natural look, and still has the lip-sync.
+The game is set in the Wing Commander universe, but is more of a free-form game similar to Elite.
+While there is a central plot, the player can deviate from it somewhat and can continue playing the game after completing the main story missions.

 - "Trade Commander" -- working title